How it all begun

 “You want some music?”
 Her dad offers, noticing her hand as it comes out of the centre console.
 “Looking for the CDs?”

-“Yeah,” Whitney says, hiding her cheeks with her long brown hair so that he won’t see the blush of guilt forming on them.
+“Yeah,” Whitney says, hiding her ears with her long brown hair so that he won’t see the red of guilt forming on them.

 For as long as she can remember, Whitney’s dad has had the entire family listening to alternative rock every single time they sit in the car.
 He used to be the bassist of a semi-famous rock band back in the nineties but has now retired to the corporate world called the stock market.